httpwg/wg-materials/ietf96/minutes.md

 Patrick: doesn't provide a guarantee; interpret people getting 304 as a reload on that page.

-Julien: While we have you up there and talking about reload.
+Julian: While we have you up there and talking about reload.
 Is there a difference between F5 and ctrl/shift F5?

 Patrick: Normal reload sends a bunch of 304s on the page and shift reload reloads the content.
 Channel Roy Fielding: Immutable should override things like max-age.
 Also, please add more instructions in tools.ietf.org to point to github drafts, etc.